 How do I organise my evidence?

 We can deal with your application quicker if you make sure you only send us evidence that’s directly relevant.
-We would usually expect to see between 800 and 1,000 pages of evidence.
-If you’re submitting evidence electronically, this equates to around 100-150 uploaded documents across your whole application.

 You should ensure that the evidence you intend to submit is relevant to your application and sufficiently recent.
 If you don’t provide you evidence in line with our guidance, we won’t be able to accept it and it may take us longer to process your application.

 Below are some top tips to ensure your application is processed efficiently:

 - Redact your evidence ,your uploaded documents need to have permanent redaction applied, not something that can be moved or removed once submitted

 - Ensure documents are clear- the resolution of your uploaded documents needs to be clear; if it isn’t they won’t be accepted